Hykiinyte/BEAR-e-controller/README.md

 - py -3 -m robotpy_installer download robotpy
 - py -3 -m robotpy_installer install robotpy

+Define the path to the module.
+This is typically a folder.
+Make sure "robot.py" and "pyproject.toml" exist inside the folder that is your robot module.
+Format; C:\Path1\Path2\Path3\Folder
+- cd C:\path1\path2\path3\Folder

 Deploy the code
 - py -3 -m robotpy deploy